helle253/notes/notes/media.anime.md

 id: ebbcmkoia2heqmyan901n78
 title: Anime
 desc: ''
-updated: 1729624788189
+updated: 1729624956564
 created: 1729624701021
 ---

-Dumping a list of shows I like, and rough idea when I watched it, if I remember when.
+Dumping a list of anime (and other, similar animated flicks) I like.

 - Trigun
 - Cowboy Bebop